 Or, they may be on a diet plan because of treatment.
 It’s also worth asking if they have any allergies to avoid any mishaps.

-It’s also worth asking the hospital or ward if there are certain foods or drinks that aren’t allowed in the hospital.
+It’s also worth asking the hospital or ward if certain foods or drinks aren’t allowed in the hospital.

 Fruit

-This is as certain fruit such as Seville oranges and grapefruit can affect cancer treatments not to work as well.
+This is because certain fruits, such as Seville oranges and grapefruit, can cause cancer treatments not to work as well.

-So, be sure to speak with your loved one or their care provider before bringing them any fruit.
+So, speak with your loved one or their care provider before bringing them fruit.

 Plants and Flowers

-This is probably one of the most common gifts that people bring for people in hospital.
+This is probably one of the most common gifts that people bring to people in the hospital.

 However, those with hay-fever, allergies, asthma or respiratory illnesses may be sensitive to them, so it’s best to avoid them where possible.